saadarif/BannerMarksShiny/Readme.md

+Upload your marksheet.
+Download this sheet from Moodle.
+IMPORTANT: Don't Change anything in the downloaded sheet except the headers for the CW scores, that match their component name on
-### A shiny app to autofill marks from a Banner Course Component Template
+Banner (eg. CWS2WEEk6).
+Save the file as .xlsx### A shiny app to autofill marks from a Banner Course Component Template

 ## Instructions